jack-ditto/Travel-App/README.md

 ### Current progess

-Currently this app has a functional user interface implemented with React and a function back-end server.
+Currently this app has a functional user interface implemented with React and a functional back-end server.
 The back-end componet of the application is still being tested and has yet to be integrated with the front-end component.

 ### TODO